hserio/Mutation-Prediction/README.md

          Would you like to extract protein sequences from a specified date range?
          Enter (Y/N): N
          How many significant figures would you like to preserve for amino acid frequencies?
 2

+**Outputs**

+frequency_distribution.png
+- A figure displaying the frequency distributions for each amino acid residue from the extracted sequences. protein.csv
+- A csv file with the amino acid frequencies per extracted protein sequence. protein_Search.txt
+- A text file containing each extracted protein sequence in fasta format. amino_acids.csv
+- A csv file ranking the average amino acid frequency from all extracted sequences.